Rules

 Actions and Effects

-• Actions are things you do like playing a card, or moving a card.
+• Actions are things you do like playing a card, moving a card, using abilities on cards, etc.

 • Effects are what happens because of an action, like gaining a resource or destroying a card.